 - A bequest in a will

 - A life income gift…such as a pooled income fund, a charitable gift annuity, or a charitable remainder trust

 - Gifts of special assets…such as real estate, closely held stock, or life insurance

 The St. Francis Endowment Committee

-Established in 1998, the St. Francis Endowment Committee manages the Evergreen Fund and assists the congregation with understanding the importance of long-range planning.
+Established in 1998, the St. Francis Endowment Committee manages the Endowment Fund and assists the congregation with understanding the importance of long-range planning.
 We also encourage parishioners to remember the church through bequests and special gifts.

 The Endowment Committee has a three-fold mission: